16 February 2017

 was also added.
 Buffers repainted as

-The finished loco made a visit to
+The finished loco made a visit to an exhibition layout for a

-[external link] for a photo session (see the
+photo session (see the

 for more photos).